carvalhomb/sgmodels_study/README.md

 :   Files needed to generate the report (CSS style)

 **instrument/**
-:   LimeSurvey questionnaire applied in the online study plus templates.
+:   LimeSurvey questionnaire applied in the online study.
+PDFs with explanations of the models and examples.
+Templates for Google Docs.
+PHP files needed to embed the Google Docs inside Limesurvey (as iframes), matching a token in the Limesurvey token table to a set of Google Docs templates (which have to be created manually, and the hashed IDs of the documents added to a SQL database).

 **R/**
 :   The R scripts that generate the report and the analyses